wemakewaves/PyRow/README.md

 RUNNING
 ------------
-`pyrow.find()`
--returns an array of all the ergs currently connected to the computer
+`pyrow.find()` - returns an array of all the ergs currently connected to the computer

-`pyrow.pyrow(erg)`
--creates an object for communicating with the erg, erg is obtained from the pyrow.find() function
+`pyrow.pyrow(erg)` - creates an object for communicating with the erg, erg is obtained from the pyrow.find() function
  ex: creating a pyrow object from the first erg found ergs = pyrow.find() erg = pyrow.pyrow(ergs[0])

-`pyrow.pyrow.getStatus()`
--returns status of machine as a number
-  0 = 'Error'
-  1 = 'Ready'
-  2 = 'Idle'
-  3 = 'Have ID'
-  4 = 'N/A'
-  5 = 'In Use'
-  6 = 'Pause'
-  7 = 'Finished'
-  8 = 'Manual'
-  9 = 'Offline'

-`pyrow.pyrow.getMonitor(forceplot=False)`
--returns data from the monitor in dictionary format, keys listed below with descriptions time = Monitor time in seconds distance = Monitor distance in meters spm = Strokes per Minute power = Power in watts pace = /500m pace calhr = Calories Burned per Hours calories = Total Calories Burned heartrate = Current Heart Rate status = Machine Status
- If keyvalue forceplot is set to true forceplot = Force Plot Data strokestate = Stroke State

-`pyrow.pyrow.getForcePlot()`
--returns force plot data and stroke state in dictionary format, keys listed below with descriptions forceplot = Force Plot Data (array varying in length from 0 to 16) strokestate = Stroke State status = Machine status

-`pyrow.pyrow.getWorkout()`
--returns data related to the overall workout in dictionary format, keys listed below with descriptions userid = User ID type = Workout Type state = Workout State inttype = Interval Type intcount = Workout Interval Count status = Machine Status

-`pyrow.pyrow.getErg()`
--returns non workout related data about the erg in dictionary format, keys listed below with descriptions mfgid = Manufacturing ID cid = CID model = Erg Model hwversion = Hardware Version swversion = Software Version serial = Ascii Serial Number maxrx = Max Rx Frame maxtx = Max Tx Frame mininterframe = Min Interframe status = Machine status

-`pyrow.pyrow.setClock()`
--sets the clock on the erg equal to the clock on the computer

-`pyrow.pyrow.setWorkout()`
--if machine is in the ready state function will set the workout and display the start workout screen, allowable parameters are listed below (the current PM SDK does not allow for setting invervaled workouts)
+`pyrow.pyrow.getStatus()` - returns status of machine as a number
+  - 0 = 'Error'
+  - 1 = 'Ready'
+  - 2 = 'Idle'
+  - 3 = 'Have ID'
+  - 4 = 'N/A'
+  - 5 = 'In Use'
+  - 6 = 'Pause'
+  - 7 = 'Finished'
+  - 8 = 'Manual'
+  - 9 = 'Offline'

+`pyrow.pyrow.getMonitor(forceplot=False)` - returns data from the monitor in dictionary format, keys listed below with descriptions
+  - time = Monitor time in seconds
+  - distance = Monitor distance in meters
+  - spm = Strokes per Minute
+  - power = Power in watts
+  - pace = /500m pace
+  - calhr = Calories Burned per Hours
+  - calories = Total Calories Burned
+  - heartrate = Current Heart Rate
+  - status = Machine Status
+ If keyvalue forceplot is set to true
+  - forceplot = Force Plot Data
+  - strokestate = Stroke State

+`pyrow.pyrow.getForcePlot()` - returns force plot data and stroke state in dictionary format, keys listed below with descriptions
+  - forceplot = Force Plot Data (array varying in length from 0 to 16)
+  - strokestate = Stroke State
+  - status = Machine status

+`pyrow.pyrow.getWorkout()` - returns data related to the overall workout in dictionary format, keys listed below with descriptions
+  - userid = User ID
+  - type = Workout Type
+  - state = Workout State
+  - inttype = Interval Type
+  - intcount = Workout Interval Count
+  - status = Machine Status

+`pyrow.pyrow.getErg()` - returns non workout related data about the erg in dictionary format, keys listed below with descriptions
+  - mfgid = Manufacturing ID
+  - cid = CID
+  - model = Erg Model
+  - hwversion = Hardware Version
+  - swversion = Software Version
+  - serial = Ascii Serial Number
+  - maxrx = Max Rx Frame
+  - maxtx = Max Tx Frame
+  - mininterframe = Min Interframe
+  - status = Machine status

+`pyrow.pyrow.setClock()` - sets the clock on the erg equal to the clock on the computer

+`pyrow.pyrow.setWorkout()` - if machine is in the ready state function will set the workout and display the start workout screen, allowable parameters are listed below (the current PM SDK does not allow for setting invervaled workouts)

  Chose one
   program = number from 0 to 10 (15 if the log card is installed), 1 thru 10 relate to workouts saved in the monitor